glurp/ang/README.md

 ===========

-News : in net directory, begining a ang version  multi-player on local network, use Multicast (so work only on LAN).
+In net directory, a ang game, version  multi-player on local network, use Multicast (so work only on LAN).

 The game : same as ang, but all players must collaborate for destroy a